Signed, Sealed and Stolen

 All the "Signed, Sealed, Delivered" movies tend to start off a bit daft and seemingly going off on tangents and "Signed, Sealed, Delivered: One in a Million" is no different.
 We go from a flashback scene of an awkward date between Oliver and Shane to Oliver being called to the main office where he learns of mail theft with items which are stolen replaced by some daft things such as a goose.
 But of course part of the joy of this is the discovery of how these daft, seemingly random things all end up coming together.
 On that subject I won't divulge too much as to how "Signed, Sealed, Delivered: One in a Million" plays out other than like a serial killer taunting an FBI agent it seems that these acts of mail theft are targeting Oliver as they all link to the name O'Toole and yes it is worth watching if you have enjoyed all the previous movies.

 But what I will say is that whilst all the regular actors such as Eric Mabius, Kristin Booth, Crystal Lowe, and Geoff Gustafson deliver their usual enjoyable performances some of the supporting performances in "Signed, Sealed, Delivered: One in a Million" comes across as trying too hard to be amusing.
-It is a shame as the forced comedy sticks out like a sore thumb and weakens things ever so slightly.
+It is a shame as the forced moments of comedy stick out like the proverbial sore thumb and lets the movie down, ever so slightly.

-What this all boils down to is that as a fan of this series of movies "Signed, Sealed, Delivered: One in a Million" is still an entertaining movie but some parts of it end up being a bit off which is a shame.
+What this all boils down to is that as a fan of this series of Hallmark movies "Signed, Sealed, Delivered: One in a Million" is still an entertaining movie.
+But some parts of it end up being a bit off which is a shame.